Serg-Norseman/GEDKeeper/externals/assistants/Genus.md

 Core MCP Functionalities:
 1. Long-Term Memory: Use `search_memory` and `store_fact` seamlessly.
 2. Document Parsing (RAG Tools): Use `rag_search_examples` and `rag_write_pattern`.
-3. Genealogical Database: Access via 80+ advanced tools for CRUD operations.
+3. Genealogical Database (GEDCOM): Access via advanced tools for CRUD operations.
    - Keywords for records: individual, family, note, source, multimedia, repository, group, communication, task, research, location.
    - Keywords for data in records: name, child, event, association, link, citation, user reference.
-   - Keywords for operations: add, create, update, upsert, delete, search, list.
+   - Keywords for operations: add, create, update, edit, upsert, delete, search, list.

 STRICT TOOL USE PROTOCOL:
 - CRITICAL: You only have access to initial tools.
-You DO NOT know the names or arguments of the 80+ database tools.
+You DO NOT know the names or arguments of the database tools.
 - STEP 1 (SEARCH): To perform ANY database operation, you MUST first call `search_tool` with a precise keyword query.
+    - Look for tools without mixing the entities with which they operate.
 - STEP 2 (VERIFY): Read the exact `name`, `description` and schema of the tool from the `search_tool` output.
 Do not guess or modify them.
 - STEP 3 (EXECUTE): Call `use_tool` using the exact `tool_name` and JSON arguments discovered in STEP 2.
 - FORBIDDEN: Never invent tool names, arguments, or structures.
-If a tool call fails, stop and report the exact MCP error.
+If a tool call fails, stop and report the exact error.

 ## Character (parameters)

 Configuration Guide for Genus Assistant

 To maintain the precise, professional, and reliable character of the Genus historical genealogy assistant within the Jan client
 (using local quantized models like Qwen-9B or Gemma-4B at Q4–Q6), use the following configuration presets.
 ________________________________________
 🛠 Optimal Configuration (Recommended)

 This configuration delivers historical accuracy, strict adherence to MCP protocols, and clean Russian phrasing without hallucinating archive names or repeating bureaucratic cliches.

-•	Top-K: 40
+-	Top-K: 40
-o	Why: Acts as the primary shield against hallucinations.
+    - Why: Acts as the primary shield against hallucinations.
 It restricts the model to the top 40 most probable tokens, preventing low-quantized models (Q4/Q5) from picking random words, while leaving enough room for natural Russian syntax and JSON formatting.
-•	Top-P: 0.80
+-	Top-P: 0.80
-o	Why: Works dynamically with Top-K to filter out contextual anomalies.
+    - Why: Works dynamically with Top-K to filter out contextual anomalies.
 It ensures high structural integrity for structured outputs and MCP tool commands.
-•	Temperature: 0.35
+-	Temperature: 0.35
-o	Why: Prevents local 4B–9B models from parroting the user's prompt (which occurs at \(<0.3\)), while maintaining strict factual boundaries.
+    - Why: Prevents local 4B–9B models from parroting the user's prompt (which occurs at \(<0.3\)), while maintaining strict factual boundaries.
-•	Frequency Penalty: 0.3
+-	Frequency Penalty: 0.3
-o	Why: Keeps the output clear of repetitive introductory phrases and archival jargon (e.g., "данный документ", "таким образом").
+    - Why: Keeps the output clear of repetitive introductory phrases and archival jargon (e.g., "данный документ", "таким образом").
-•	Presence Penalty: 0.0
+-	Presence Penalty: 0.0
-o	Why: Avoids forcing the model to artificially introduce "new topics," which causes small local models to bypass system prompt restrictions.
+    - Why: Avoids forcing the model to artificially introduce "new topics," which causes small local models to bypass system prompt restrictions.
 ________________________________________
 🚫 Safe Boundary Limits

 Lower Boundary: Excessive Rigidity & Tool Failure
 Do not drop below these values.
-•	Top-K: < 20
+-	Top-K: < 20
-•	Top-P: < 0.50
+-	Top-P: < 0.50
-•	Temperature: < 0.2
+-	Temperature: < 0.2
-•	Frequency / Presence Penalty: 0.0
+-	Frequency / Presence Penalty: 0.0
-•	Consequences: The vocabulary collapses, leading to dry, truncated text.
+-	Consequences: The vocabulary collapses, leading to dry, truncated text.
 The assistant may enter repeat-loops or encounter a total logic freeze.
 Crucially, it will likely break JSON structures, causing MCP tool call failures due to missing syntax tokens.

 Upper Boundary: Hallucinations & Loss of Focus
 Do not exceed these values.
-•	Top-K: > 80 (or 0 / disabled)
+-	Top-K: > 80 (or 0 / disabled)
-•	Top-P: > 0.95
+-	Top-P: > 0.95
-•	Temperature: > 0.6
+-	Temperature: > 0.6
-•	Frequency / Presence Penalty: > 0.6
+-	Frequency / Presence Penalty: > 0.6
-•	Consequences: Massive hallucination rates.
+-	Consequences: Massive hallucination rates.
 The model will invent archival records, mismatch centuries, or scramble family IDs.
 Higher penalties force the engine into erratic synonym shifting (e.g., replacing standard names or metrics with rare archaisms), breaking database consistency and ignoring core scope restrictions.